webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 process them 3, 1, 4, 0, 2 and you'd get the exact same result.
 The fact that they are independent means each iteration can be run in parallel by a different processor.
-Modern 2021 top end GPUs have ~3000 processors.
-That means up to 3000 things can be run in parallel.
+Modern 2021 top end GPUs have ~10000 processors.
+That means up to 10000 things can be run in parallel.
 That is where the power of using the GPU comes from.
 By following these patterns the system can massively parallelize the work.

 The biggest limitations are:

-1. A shader function can only operate on its inputs (attributes, buffers, textures, uniforms, varyings).
+1. A shader function can only reference its inputs (attributes, buffers, textures, uniforms, varyings).

+2. A shader can not allocate memory.

-2. A shader can not reference its destination, the thing it's generating values for.
+3. A shader can not reference its destination, the thing it's generating values for.

    When you think about it this makes sense.
 Imagine `fragShader`